ChrisYarland-Price/implodingPuppies/README.md

 The next improvement implemented was the creation of a reset function, this was partly done to try and create a scoreboard that would be self updating and see how the player is doing.

-This involved creating a scoreboard function and a restart function.
+This involved creating a scoreboard interval and a restart function.
 These are detailed below.

 ```
 function restart(deck, playerHand, comHand){